Amex Gold to Platinum upgrade offer

 My Amex Gold to Platinum upgrade: How I almost missed out on 100k points

-I’ve had the Amex Platinum Card before and didn’t qualify for another welcome bonus under the once-per-lifetime rule, so I was thrilled to earn another 100,000 Membership Rewards points via an Amex Gold to Platinum upgrade.
+I’ve had the Amex Platinum Card before and didn’t qualify for another welcome bonus under the once-per-lifetime rule.
+So I was thrilled to earn another 100,000 Membership Rewards points via an Amex Gold to Platinum upgrade.

 Needless to say, I was annoyed at myself for missing out on such a great bonus, but I had a few options for getting around this timing error.